bhavyaab/wheatlessinv2/README.md

  4. Images of each menu

 ### Future Releases
- - Version 3.0.0 scheduled for 08/18/2018 will include the following enhancements:
+ - Version 2.5.0 has a scheduled release on February 2017 which will include the following enhancements:
+ - complete front end makeover
  - give user signIn
- - store user guletin status and show their prefferances.
+ - store user's gluten free status

 ### Ways to contribute
- - Reporting Bugs: Open up an issue through this git repository and select "bug" as the label
+ - Report Bugs: Open up an issue through this git repository and select "bug" as the label
  - Recommending Enhancements: Open up an issue through this git repository and select "enhancement" as the label
- - Issues are reviewed weekly
+ - Issues will be reviewed weekly

 ### Architecture
-This API is structured on a Middleware(Authentication and Error catching), Model(Schema), Router pattern.
-The base technologies are node.js server, node.http module, express middleware, AWS and a mongo database.
-This architecture is currently deployed in a two tier environment(staging, production), leveraging the heroku platform.
+This API is structured on a Middleware (Authentication and Error catching), Model (Schema), and Router pattern.
+The base technologies are running on a node.js server, node.http module, express middleware, AWS and a mongo database.
+This architecture is currently deployed in a two tier environment (staging & production), leveraging the heroku platform.

   **Middleware**:
- - The express router middleware provides the base routing capability.
+ - The express router middleware provides base routing capability.
  - A custom handle-errors module implements and extends the http-errors npm middleware package.
- - An auth middleware module leverages two npm modules (bcryptjs, jsonwebtoken) and the node.crypto module to provide user sign-up and    user sign-in functionality as well as business for authentication/authorization and post the menu.
+ - An auth middleware module leverages two npm modules (bcryptjs, jsonwebtoken) and node.crypto module to provide user sign-up and user sign-in functionality, this includes business authentication/authorization which allows business user's to post their menus.
  - The mongoose npm module is used for interaction with the mongo database.
- - Aws is used to store image data and mongoose stores only referance (image URI), in order to make it more ifficient.
+ - AWS is used to store image data and mongoose stores only the reference object (image URI) for server efficiency.

 **Model**:
- - Each resources (user, biz, pic, menu) are mongoose Schema and have dedicated router files located in the route folder.
-In addition to providing an interface to the pubic user, these files provides modular structure.
+ - Wheatlessin current resources (user, biz, pic, menu) are mongoose Schemas and have dedicated router files located in the route folder.
+In addition to providing an interface to the pubic user, these files provide modularity.
  - For details about the input and output of routes, see the Routes section below.

 **Router**:
- - Individual resources (user, biz, menu, pics) have dedicated router files.
-These files are the interface between the server, middleware, and model files and mongo and Aws database.
+ - Our resources (user, biz, menu, pics) have dedicated router files.
+These files are the interface between the server, middleware, model files, and databases (mongo and AWS).
 When a request is made, router calls the necessary functions to interact with the model.
-They then return a response to the route once a request has been processed in the model, also parse the json content in the incoming request (where applicable) and create and populate a req.body property using the npm package parse-body.
+This returns a response to the route once a request has been processed in the model also parsing the json content in the incoming request (where applicable) and create and populate a req.body property using the npm package parse-body.

 # Routes
 ### POST: